 A rally is only as good as the least prepared yacht.

-Those who put the time and money into the experience, will add value to the yacht and reap the positive reward of new experiences, while having a blast doing it and learning along the way.
+Those who go to the trouble of putting time and money into the experience, will add value to the yacht and reap the positive reward of this new experience.
+Also having a blast doing it and learning along the way.

-Those who try and get by with minimal preparedness, will struggle.
-If it's old and has one-sailing-season left, best to think carefully.
+To those who try and get by with minimal preparedness, will struggle and blame everyone else.

-Thankfully, organisers go out of their way to guide one in correctly preparing a vessel.
+Thankfully, organisers go out of their way to guide you in correctly preparing a vessel.